 The interviewer wants to know what makes you different from the rest.
 What are some of the extra skills and attributes that you bring to the table?
 This is a chance to sell yourself.
 Therefore, use it well.

-I have seen agents who are hungry about getting clients and forget about them once they make the initial sale.
+I have seen agents who are hungry to get clients and forget about them once they make the initial sale.
 However, I understand the importance of being present throughout the subsistence of the insurance company-client relationship.
 I give all clients attention and ensure that we frequently communicate even after the initial sale.

 12. This Field Is Characterized by Lots of Rejection, Especially When Trying to Win Clients.
 How Do You Always Deal with That?